Guides Rehabilitation Training Guides

 How common are Peloton knee injuries?

-Using the Peloton involves putting the knee joint under a large amount of stress due to the repeated knee extension and flexion when riding, The knee joint is an extremely complicated joint and care needs to be taken if you start to feel any pain at all.
+Using the Peloton involves putting the knee joint under repetitive stress due to the repeated knee extension and flexion when riding.
+The knee joint needs to be taken care of if you start to feel any pain at all.

 Conclusion

 Peloton knee pain is a common issue experienced by riders that can lead to bigger injuries, decreases in performance, and time off training.
-The possible cause depends on where the pain is, with contributing factors including incorrect bike setup, using the wrong footwear, and biomechanical issues.
+The location of the pain can help identify the possible cause, with contributing factors including incorrect bike setup, using the wrong footwear, and biomechanical issues.

 Solving knee pain may be much easier than you realize, with small changes in the saddle and cleat placement providing immediate pain relief.
 Alongside this, performing a good warm-up and investing in bike shoes may also help to get you cycling again.